Student Rights and Responsibilities

 3. Where the student denies the charges, the University presenter/complainant will bear the burden of proving the charges by a preponderance of the evidence.

 5. The presenter/complainant, accused student and their advisors, if any, will be allowed to attend the entire portion of the hearing at which information is received (excluding deliberations).
 The presenter/complainant and the accused student may be assisted by an advisor they choose, at their own expense.
-The complainant/presenter and/or accused student is responsible for presenting his or her information, and therefore, advisors are not permitted to speak or to participate directly in a hearing before a judicial board.
+The complainant/presenter and/or accused student is responsible for presenting their information, and therefore, advisors are not permitted to speak or to participate directly in a hearing before a hearing body.
 A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time of the hearing because delays will not normally be allowed due to scheduling conflicts of an advisor.

 6. The presiding chairperson of each conduct board will exercise control over the hearing.
 A hearing body need not observe formal rules of evidence and may exclude unduly repetitious or irrelevant evidence.